Perturbations#

 Contributing a Perturbation Method#

 Want to add your perturbation to the package?
-Great, we will be happy to work with you.
-At the minimum we expect the model to abide by the defined interface as well as meet the requirements set forth in our contribution guide.
+We are happy to work with you.
+At a minimum, we expect the perturbation to abide by the defined interface and to meet the requirements set forth in our contribution guide.

 Open an issue when you have an initial implementation you would like us to review.